atdunwoody/EcoHydro/README.md

-# SVAT Model README
+# SVAT Model

 This repository contains a simplified Soil-Vegetation-Atmosphere Transfer (SVAT) model developed for estimating evapotranspiration (ET) and soil moisture levels.
-The model integrates an aerodynamic and surface resistance calculation framework along with a canopy water balance module to estimate ET accurately.
-Additionally, it features a straightforward soil moisture update module.
+The model integrates an aerodynamic and surface resistance calculation framework along with a canopy water balance module to estimate ET and soil moisture.

-Designed as a course requirement for the Quantitative Ecohydrology class (CIVE 625), this model is specifically tailored to simulate ET components and soil moisture for forest and grassland canopies.
-At this stage, the model's capabilities are focused on these two canopy types, offering insights into their respective water usage and soil moisture dynamics.
+This model simulates ET components and soil moisture for forest and grassland canopies as a course requirement for the Quantitative Ecohydrology class (CIVE 625) at CSU Fort Collins.
+Other canopy trypes can be modeled by changing the "ForestConstants" class.

 Reference book: Terrestrial Hydrometeorology by W. James Shuttleworth